MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the Project

 The main goal of this project was to build a machine learning workflow able to predict whether a water sample is safe to drink.
 KNIME Analytics Platform was intentionally used as part of a practical learning exercise, with the aim of improving skills in visual data analysis and low-code machine learning.
-The project included data cleaning, feature selection, class balancing, model training, and performance comparison.
+The project included data cleaning, feature selection, class balancing, model training and performance comparison.
 Another goal was to understand whether using PCA could improve the results compared with standard feature selection.
 Special attention was given to false positives, because predicting unsafe water as safe could have serious consequences.
 Random Forest without PCA was selected as the most reliable model.

 #### 2. Tools Used